vodpox/Terminal-Play/README.md

 ### Prerequisites

 All you need to use this framework is `g++` and `make`.
-Even if you don't have these already it shouldn't be too hard to install them on your OS.
+Even if you don't have these already it shouldn't be too hard to install them.
+Please  follow instructions that are suitable for your OS.

 ### Installing